martasevilla/nf-updhmm/README.md

    --outdir <OUTDIR>
 ```

-> [!WARNING]
-> Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
-Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).

-For more details and further functionality, please refer to the [usage documentation](https://nf-co.re/updhmm/usage) and the [parameter documentation](https://nf-co.re/updhmm/parameters).

 ## Pipeline output

 To see the results of an example test run with a full size dataset refer to the [results](https://nf-co.re/updhmm/results) tab on the nf-core website pipeline page.